leanderkoenders/IOTsensor/README.md

 ### Finalizing the design
 The final result of my project can be found if you [download this video](https://github.com/leanderkoenders/IOTsensor/blob/main/Media1.mp4).
 Here you can see how the whole concept works.

 Before I started I didn´t had any knowledge of coding or node red , during this project I have learned how to code and how to use node red.
 The difficult part was that there was not so much time (specially because it was done mostly next to work).
-This resulted in not the best solutions, like the sensor doesn´t have a casing.
-If this project will be continued then there most be a case to protect the sensor and the ESP32.
+This resulted in not the best solutions, like the sensor doesn´t have a casing. the project wil be continued, or in low pace when there is time left, or in high pace when there is a customer who has the need of a sensor on a workstation to see when it needs new materials.

+All in the end I am happy with the result I have produced and I think I can continue building on this in the future.